WriteExpress: Letters and Templates FREE Shipping*

-An effective cover letter may be your ticket to success.
+This is about selling the greatest product in the world—You!
 Don't take it lightly.
 A cover letter can make a great first impression; if done poorly, it can send your resume on an express journey to the trash can.
 Spend time to get it right.
 A little extra effort will help you get an interview.

-You are now selling the most important product in the world--YOU.
+You are now selling the most important product in the world—YOU.
 Cover letters are your personal headline.
 They are the attention-getters that pique interest and entice others to read more about you.
-A well-written cover letter will make you stand out, and will open the door to the next step of selling yourself--the interview.
+A well-written cover letter will make you stand out, and will open the door to the next step of selling yourself—the interview.

-You have 5 seconds
+You Have 5 Seconds

 You are marketing and selling yourself to the recipient of your resume.
 That's it, plain and simple.
 How well your letter sells you in the first five seconds will determine whether your resume will be considered or tossed.

 Consider how you react to advertising and packaging.
 Ask yourself, "What entices me to buy one product over another?
 What is it about one product that catches my attention?"
-Guess what--your potential employer is going through the same thought process with your cover letter.
+Guess what—your potential employer is going through the same thought process with your cover letter.
 Your job is to figure out exactly what the employer wants, and to make it clear that YOU have it.

 Benefit Selling